-Whilst we may have been able to double that medal count by entering more categories (and more entries per category), we have just focused on espresso and milk-based espresso as these 2 categories are the most popular and important brew style for Australian coffee drinkers.
-Ultimately, espresso and milk-based espresso are s the bulk of the market for quality coffee.
+Whilst we may have been able to double our medal count by entering more categories (and more entries per category), we had just focused on espresso and milk-based espresso as both these categories are the most popular and important brew style for Australian coffee drinkers.
+Ultimately, espresso and milk-based espresso are s the bulk of the market for quality coffee in Australia.

-At the end of 2016, we decided to withdraw our participating in commercial coffee competitions as there is now an unfair and unethical level of systemic deception occurring within the coffee roasting competition event industry.
+At the end of 2016, we decided to withdraw from participating in commercial coffee competitions.
+In the years previous we could see an unfair and largely unethical level of systemic deception occurring within the coffee roasting competition event industry.

-We know of coffee companies investing tens of thousands in procuring special one-off, rare and exotic coffee lots and doing special roasts on equipment they don’t use for their everyday coffees just so they can create a product worthy of entering into a competition.
+We know of coffee companies investing tens of thousands in procuring special one-off, rare and exotic coffee lots for special roasts on equipment they don’t even use for their everyday coffees just so they can create a product worthy of entering into a competition.

 The question is…….does that competition entry truly reflect their everyday product ?
 Almost 100% of the time the answer is a resounding no.

 Stakes have elevated to such an extent there is now a $200/kg stunning micro-lot coffee, of which there is just only 20kg available in the global market, yet it’s being used for a competition entry by a company that wants to win a medal.